+MAN 243 Principles of Business Management

-mphasis on behavioral implications.
-Examines the concepts and theories of the behavioral sciences as they theory and practice management.
-Focuses on human in organizational settings; the organization's effect on e perceptions, feelings, and actions; and the employee's the organization.
-Emphasizes the attainment of tional goals through the effective utilization of people. hours e s t t es.
-Focuses on the processes used to manage effectively emphasis on behavioral implications.
-Examines the s of planning, organizing, leading, and controlling. ational Behavior 3 concepts and theories of the behavioral sciences as they theory and practice management.
-Focuses on human 'in organizational settings; the organization's effect on e perceptions, feelings, and actions; and the employee's the organization.
-Emphasizes the attainment of tional goals through the effective utilization of people. site: MAN 243.
+Introduces students to organizational behavior and management principles.
+Focuses on the processes used to manage effectively with an emphasis on behavioral implications.
+Examines the functions of planning, organizing, leading, and controlling.

+MAN 323 Organizational Behavior 3 hours Presents concepts and theories of the behavioral sciences as they apply to theory and practice management.
+Focuses on human behavior in organizational settings; the organization's effect on employee perceptions, feelings, and actions; and the employee's effect on the organization.
+Emphasizes the attainment of organizational goals through the effective utilization of people.
+MAN 353 Production/Operations Management 3 hours Focuses on production and operations management with emphasis on resource planning for manufacturing.
-MAN 353 Production/Operations Management

-Focuses on production and operations management with emphasis on resource planning for manufacturing.
 Includes an overview of manufacturing principles: quality control, capacity planning, and production standards.
 Prerequisites: BUS 273, MAN 243.

-MAN 433 Human Resources Management

-Presents the principles used to effectively utilize human resources in organizations.
+MAN 433 Human Resources Management 3 hours Presents the principles used to effectively utilize human resources in organizations.
 Studies the historical, psychological, legal, and social development of personal management practices.
-Prerequisite: MAN 243.